RedHatRanger/RHCE9Vagrant/rhce-practice-questions/07_packages_yml_(EASY).md

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 ## Catch Up
+### 1. <a href="https://developers.redhat.com/learning/learn:ansible:yaml-essentials-ansible/resource/resources:hands-interactive-lab-and-helpful-resources">Link to the Hands-on Interactive lab by Red Hat</a>, Then Continue Below
 ```
 ### Copy and paste these lines of code to setup your system in a flash ### --CLICK THE TWO SQUARES HERE TO COPY THIS CODE-->>>
 #################################################### BEGIN SETUP ###########################################################